Raid-Training-Initiative/RTI/text/main/faq.md

 `[•]` Be as multiclass as you can.
 Gearing roles such as Support/Tank Chronomancer, Condition Quickness Firebrand, Heal Alacrity Renegade, and Heal Druid makes it much easier to get spots in our runs, as they are in far more demand than DPS.
 `[•]` If you still need your first kills on certain bosses, then request a raid training in #training_requests and you may get a spot reserved for you in a future raid!
 _ _
+`[19] I have <insert disability here>.
+Am I still able to raid with you?` Yes!
+Sometimes we get people joining with certain disabilities, such as hearing impairments, colour blindness, learning disorders, physical disabilities, etc. This often can make it more daunting to join training raids.

+Don't feel ashamed to let us know if you need us to make any accommodations.
+We are happy to make some changes to how we do things, such as giving you one-on-one sessions to help you with certain challenges, having someone transcribe what the commander is saying on voice chat to you in typing, or at the very least exercising a level of understanding of your situation if we notice you struggling with certain things.

+The important thing is that you let the commander of the raid you're joining know in advance so that we are able to make these accommodations!
+_ _
 ![separator-small](../../graphics/separators/separator-small.png)
 -table of contents goes here-